Aziz-AlTH/Teachable-Machine/README.md

 # Teachable-Machine
-This project uses Google Teachable Machine to create an image classification model with at least two different classes.
-The trained model is exported in TensorFlow’s SavedModel format and used in a Python script running in Google Colab.
-The script loads the model, preprocesses an input image, and predicts its class label and confidence score.
+ Project Title: Image Classification with TensorFlow SavedModel (Trained via Teachable Machine) This project demonstrates how to use a TensorFlow SavedModel, exported from Google's Teachable Machine, to perform image classification using Python.
+The model is trained with at least two classes and is capable of predicting the class of a given input image.
+Model Info
+Model Source: Teachable Machine

+Framework: TensorFlow SavedModel

+Input size: 224x224 RGB

+Classes: 2+ (custom-trained)

+Export Format: TensorFlow → SavedModel

+Evaluation
+The model was evaluated by testing on known samples.
+Prediction accuracy depends on training quality and input clarity.
+Confidence scores indicate model certainty in its classification.